TristanCacqueray/tristancacqueray.github.io/content/blog/haskell-inline-c-pipewire.md

 ### Registering the event callback

-For the process event callback, we need to setup a pointer to create a `FunPtr` to make a Haskell function callable from foreign code.
+For the process event callback, we need to create a `FunPtr` to make a Haskell function callable from foreign code.
 The inline-c library provides the `C.mkFunPtr` helper for that:

 ```haskell